AlexanderFillbrunn/koa-dynarouter/readme.md

 Either a function returning an array (or a promise resolving to an array) or a simple array of property names to return.

 **postAuthorize:**
-Like authorize, but as a second argument the retrieved data is available to the authorization function.
+Like authorize, but as the first argument the retrieved data is available to the authorization function.

 **after:**
 A simple mapping function applied to the data.
 Can either return the transformed data directly or as a promise, which is resolved by koa-dynarouter.
-Has access to the koa context and the data.
+Has access to the data and the koa context.

 ### query